 Born Cassius Clay, Ali was known as the People's Champion.
 He was diagnosed with Parkinson's just three years after retiring from boxing.
 He worked to raise funds for Parkinson's research through the 2000s, even bearing the Olympic Flag in 2012.
 Ali was a longtime friend of the Parkinson's Foundation.
 He elevated Parkinson's awareness around the world and helped establish the Muhammad Ali Parkinson Center, a Center of Excellence, in Phoenix, AZ.
 Ali's fight against Parkinson's ended June 2016, but his legacy lives on.

 George H.W.
 Bush (diagnosed with vascular parkinsonism 2012)

-The 41st President of the United States and two-time vice president under Ronald Reagan is living with vascular parkinsonism.
-The World War II Navy veteran keeps his hopes high and battles Parkinson's-like symptoms.
-Today, Bush is the longest living president in history and enjoys a private life, sharing his time between Texas and Maine.
+The 41st President of the United States and two-time vice president under Ronald Reagan lived with vascular parkinsonism for several years.
+The World War II Navy veteran kept his hopes high and battled Parkinson's-like symptoms.
+At the time of his death at age 94, Bush was the longest living president in history.

 Billy Connolly (diagnosed 2012)